P Money: Biography

 P Money also finished eighth in MTV's list of the best UK MCs of 2010, which was announced in February 2011.
 This sparked a response from fellow UK MC Ghetts, who was left off the list, and aimed criticism at P Money in his track "Who's on the Panel".
 After trading war dubs between each other, the battle between the two MCs came to a head when Risky Roadz offered to film and stream a live clash on Mic Fight, with P Money signing the contract but Ghetts ultimately pulling out.

 P Money released "Boo You" alongside Blacks on Butterz in May 2011, the first and one of the few vocal releases on the label.

 P Money also toured with English rapper Example's in his UK stadium tour during 2011 and 2012 along with British rapper Wretch 32 and American DJ Alvin Risk.
 He also opened for Tyga's UK tour.

 On 27 August 2012, he released the Dubsteppin EP through Rinse.
 He also appeared on the DJ Zinc single "Reload", the B-side to "Goin' In".

 His third EP, Round the Clock, featuring a title track produced by Loadstar, was released on 18 November 2013.
 The EP features three other tracks and a remix of the title track.

 In May 2014, P Money infamously 'clashed' with North London MC Big H at Lord of the Mics 6, a grime-focused battle series curated by Jammer, a ubiquitous figure within the grime scene and member of influential grime crew Boy Better Know.
 The event, despite being advertised as one of the most noteworthy events in the genre's short history, was ultimately met with widespread disappointment by fans, as Big H left the stage, citing unsatisfactory payment, before the 'clash' could reach its intended conclusion.

-He later featured in "Lamborghini" by gaming YouTuber and Internet personality KSI, a single which reached number 30 on the UK Singles Chart.
+He later featured in "Lamborghini" by gaming YouTuber and influencer KSI, a single which reached number 30 on the UK Singles Chart.

 His 2019 track "Where & When", a collaborative effort in conjunction with rapper Giggs released on P Money's mixtape Money Over Everyone 3, was included on the soundtrack of popular football simulation video game FIFA 20.